midsougou/New-York-Taxi-ETL/README.md

   <a href="https://lookerstudio.google.com/s/hz9n6wPQ8CA" target="_blank">Looker Dashboard</a>
 </p>

-## Architecture
+## 🏛️ Architecture
-The overview of the process to transform the data and make it available for analysis
+The overview of the process to transform the data and make it available for analysis (nyc-taxi-dataflow.svg)
-<a href="https://lookerstudio.google.com/s/hz9n6wPQ8CA" target="_blank">Looker Dashboard</a>

 ## 🌐 Data Source
-The raw data for this project is sourced <a href="https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page" target="_blank">here/a>.
+The raw data for this project is sourced <a href="https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page" target="_blank">here</a>.
 This dataset includes detailed records of taxi trips in New York City.

 ### 📚 Data Dictionary
 A comprehensive data dictionary is available [here](https://www.nyc.gov/assets/tlc/downloads/pdf/data_dictionary_trip_records_yellow.pdf).